 - Are my ovaries supposed to feel bigger?
 (Yes)

-While these seem like inevitable questions, know that your nurse and doctor will always be there to help answer your questions and address your concerns.
-It’s completely normal to ask lots of questions.
+While these seem like inevitable questions, rest assured that your nurse and doctor will always be there to help answer your questions and address your concerns.
+It’s completely normal to ask many questions.

-2. Going through the egg retrieval is easy, but everyone recovers at a different pace.
+2. The egg retrieval is easy, but everyone recovers at a different pace.

 “I was not that worried about starting fertility treatment, but as the egg retrieval grew closer, I found myself becoming nervous.
 I had never been under sedation before and I wasn’t sure what to expect.
-The procedure took about 20 minutes and when I woke up I felt surprisingly great!
+The procedure itself took about 20 minutes, and when I woke up, I felt surprisingly great!
 But while I’d been so focused on the procedure, I hadn’t given much thought to what recovery would be like.
-My nurse told me I could return to work the next day, so I expected to wake up good to go.
-While overall I was fine, I definitely felt some discomfort, like a sensation of fullness.
-Two days later I was as good as new.”
+My nurse told me I could return to work the next day, so I expected to wake up feeling good to go.
+Overall, I was fine, but I definitely felt some discomfort, like a sensation of fullness.
+Two days later, I was as good as new.” –Charlotte

-We expect most women to feel fine the day after their egg retrieval, but it’s important to recognize that everyone recovers at a different pace.
-Some women will feel like Charlotte did, with some residual feelings of discomfort.
-Some women may also experience some nausea (due to the anesthesia).
+Some women may also experience nausea due to the anesthesia.
 These are completely normal reactions to a surgical procedure.
 If you have any concerning symptoms in the days following your procedure, it’s best to call your nurse or doctor.

-“Sometimes having to take a cycle off is a blessing in disguise.
-In our case, we had to take 6 months off for medical reasons and we really embraced our time together.
+“Sometimes, having to take a cycle off is a blessing in disguise.
+In our case, we had to take 6 months off for medical reasons.
+We embraced this time together.
 We took long weekends, started a brunch routine, and really enjoyed being married.
-We were really disappointed when we learned we’d have to take a break and looking back now, we think it really saved our sanity and possibly our relationship.” – Deirdre
+While we were disappointed to learn we’d have to take a break, looking back now, we think it really saved our sanity and possibly our relationship.” –Deirdre

 4. You are expected to have a full bladder for the embryo transfer…which can lead to unintended consequences.

 “Going into the embryo transfer, I followed my nurse’s instructions and drank 16 to 20 ounces of water.
-But what no one told me—or maybe I just didn’t pay attention—was that this appointment would be different from all of the monitoring appointments.
+But what no one told me, or maybe I just didn’t pay attention to, was that this appointment would be different from all of the monitoring appointments.
 This appointment would be done with the traditional ultrasound, the type most people are familiar with from TV and movies.
 I was also not expecting the amount of pressure they would have to apply directly to my bladder in order to see the uterus.
-Mid-way through the procedure, I realized that I probably wasn’t going to make it through the transfer without peeing on the table.
-Needless to say, it happened and I was really embarrassed!” — Marianne
+Midway through the procedure, I realized that I probably wasn’t going to make it through the transfer without peeing on the table.
+Needless to say, it happened and I was really embarrassed!” –Marianne

 “After my embryo transfer, I became nervous about what I could or could not do.
-I wanted to run some errands, but to be honest I was worried that the embryo might fall out if I moved around too much!
-While some activities (like intercourse) were off the table, the doctor assured me to go and have a carefree afternoon.
-I guess she was right…that afternoon my husband and I went to lunch and did a ton of shopping, and two weeks later we found out that we were pregnant!” — Sophia
+I wanted to run some errands, but to be honest, I was worried that the embryo might fall out if I moved around too much!
+While some activities like intercourse were off the table, the doctor assured me to go and have a carefree afternoon.
+I guess she was right because my husband and I went to lunch and did a ton of shopping that afternoon, and two weeks later we found out that we were pregnant!” –Sophia

-Many patients call their nurse after transfer, worried that their embryo may fall out, possibly while going to the bathroom.
+Many patients call their nurse after the transfer — worried that their embryo may fall out, possibly while going to the bathroom.
 We assure you that this is not possible, as the embryo is in a much smaller space than you may realize.
 As one physician said, “It’s like a grain of sand in a peanut butter sandwich.”

-Our intrauterine insemination (IUI) patients are also often concerned that sperm will fall out after the IUI is performed.
-Millions of sperm are placed into the uterus via catheter, so while some will fall out, the majority will remain in the uterus.
+Patients who pursue intrauterine insemination (IUI) are often concerned that sperm will fall out after the IUI is performed.
+But just like patients who experience an embryo transfer, your genetic materials aren’t going anywhere!
+Sperm will remain in the uterus.

-7. No matter how you feel about needles, you will likely learn to grow comfortable with them.
+7. No matter how you feel about needles, you will likely become comfortable with them.

 “Before starting my fertility treatment, I hadn’t had too many shots, let alone have to worry about giving them to myself!
-In the beginning I was nervous, but I quickly grew more comfortable with each shot.
-By the time the cycle was complete; I couldn’t help but feel a sense of empowerment!
-I was finally able to take control of our situation, and do something that was actively helping my husband and I have the family we had been dreaming of.” —Elizabeth
+In the beginning, I was nervous, but I quickly grew more comfortable with each shot.
+By the time the cycle was complete, I couldn’t help but feel a sense of empowerment!
+I was finally able to take control of our situation, and do something that was actively helping my husband and I have the family of our dreams.” –Elizabeth

-Understandably, many people hate needles.
-Hate the thought of them, the look of them, hate everything about them.
-But our patients were all pleasantly surprised at how tiny the needles were, and considered themselves to be injection experts by the end of their treatment journey.
+Understandably, many people hate needles — hate the thought of them, the look of them, hate everything about them.
+But our patients were all pleasantly surprised at how tiny the needles were and considered themselves to be injection experts by the end of their treatment journeys.
 When you know that the needles will help you have a baby, they become far less scary.

 8. All sense of modesty will go out the window.